-It’s generally agreed that Fintech firms are already playing a significant role in shaping the banking platform of the future - largely because long standing financial institutions are constrained by legacy systems that are stifling innovation and agility.
+It’s generally agreed that Fintech (Financial Technology) startups are already playing a significant role in shaping the banking platform of the future - largely because long standing financial institutions are constrained by legacy systems that are stifling innovation and agility.

-But Fintech firms lack the customer base of the banking industry and banking firms have the advantages of stability, trust, experience navigating regulations and compliance requirements, and access to significant capital.
+But Fintech startups lack the customer base of the banking industry and banking firms have the advantages of stability, trust, experience navigating regulations and compliance requirements, and access to significant capital.